-Hi, my name is Tim Parnett, and I was injured in Nanaimo B.C. in 1990, I now live in the beautiful Edmonton.
+My name is Tim Parnett, and I was injured in Nanaimo B.C. in 1990.
 My injury caused me to have to use a wheelchair and to also fight for my ability to speak well.
 Since my accident, it seems all I do is fight — I guess because I am a fighter.
 My limitations in accessibility, has made me want to focus on that, improving accessibility for ALL people.
 After three years of communication classes, numerous Toastmasters classes, and hours of motivational speeches, I’ve tried hard to better myself as a human being.
 I’ve developed a “hunger” to help all people because I have felt the pain, both physically and mentally, due to the challenges of my circumstances; as a result, I created an advocacy group called Mightywheels to assist others and to advocate for those who use wheels in their day-to-day lives.